yurigbur/iam-brute/README.md

 ### Roadmap / Ideas
 - Include permissions besides get, list and describe with dry-runs if available
+- Add static check to request attached and inline policies for role, user, group to avoid brute forcing if not necessary.
 - Increase the dynamic parameter generation success rate by identifying re-occuring patterns and use fitting dummy parameters.
 - Re-write Logging / Live Output with an acutal Logging library.
 - Improve context with the collected successful responses.
+- Add support for other Cloud Providers (GCP, Azure)